justricky21/weekend_hw_week6/weekend_hw_cc_towers.md

 2. Create different types of rooms which inherit from the Room superclass and have properties/methods of their own,

-  - Bedroom which have a room number, a type e.g. Single/Double and nightly rate.
+  - RoomTypes.Bedroom which have a room number, a type e.g. Single/Double and nightly rate.

   (___HINT___ you may wish to use an enum for the bedroom types with each entry having a value for the room capacity)